 It's important for parents and caregivers to have open conversations with children about sexual activity.
 Did you know that in the U.S., 77% of teen pregnancies are unplanned?
 It's important that children know the facts.

 Access to family planning services is linked to lower teen birth rates.
-Visit our Women's Health Program to view more information on family planning.
+Visit our Women's Health Program page to view more information on family planning.

 Statistics show children of teen mothers are more likely to have lower school achievement or to drop out of high school, encounter more health problems, be system-involved during their lifetime, become teen parents themselves, and experience unemployment in adulthood.